-- Only approved staff and management members will be given a key to access the building and equipment areas. - All supervisors will be issued with keys to the school gate and the service building. - Staff will ensure that the building is left in a secure manner before leaving.
-This includes locking rooms that were used in the session, locking key cabinet and locking filing cabinet. - Staff must ensure that all windows are locked; cupboards, safe, and other relevant areas are locked.
-All hearing and lighting is off and all doors properly secured. - Staff will inform the police and the coordinator as soon as possible if there has been a break in to the centre of any kind.
-The coordinator will then inform the school as soon as possible regarding the break in. - Staff will remain at the centre until the police arrive or inform them of what to do.
+Only approved staff and management members will be given a key to access the building and equipment areas.

+All supervisors will be issues with keys to the school gate and the service building.

+Staff will ensure that the building is left in a secure manner before leaving.
+This includes locking rooms that were used in the session, locking key cabinet and locking filing cabinet.

+Staff must ensure that all windows are locked; cupboards, safe, and other relevant areas are locked.
+All heating and lighting is off and all doors properly secured.

+Staff will inform the police and the coordinator as soon as possible if there has been a break in to the centre of any kind.
+The coordinator will then inform the school as soon as possible regarding the break in.

-Date for Review:November 2024 Date Reviewed:November 2023
+Staff will remain at the centre until the police arrive or inform them of what to do.